-Two years ago, An NRM operative contracted a woman to cook food for delegates to a conference.
-Naively believing that she had hit a jackpot, especially with the ruling party official, the woman, who did not have enough funds at hand to provide such a service, mortgaged her house to raise the money to buy fresh food to prepare the meals.
+Two years ago, especially with the ruling party official, the woman, who did not have enough funds at hand to provide such a service, mortgaged her house to raise the money to buy fresh food to prepare the meals.
 So far, then, it was so good!

 Two years down the road, the money lender has sold her house to recover the 8m shillings he had lent her for the food business.
 All that time, the ruling party cadre had failed to pay the woman for her services – at least, as at the time of this issue.